 Allergies

-Hormones and the body´s immune system are inseparably associated, connected like an interwoven web.
-It´s no wonder, then, that at times when the female body goes through hormonal transitions, such as during puberty, menstruation, pregnancy, or in this case, menopause, allergies and other bodily ailments can kick into overdrive.
+Hormones and the body's immune system are interconnected.
+It's no wonder, then, that when the female body goes through hormonal transitions - such as during puberty, menstruation, pregnancy, and menopause - allergies can become worse or newly appear.

 As women approach menopause, many begin to experience a heightened sensitivity to allergies that previously had only subtle effects, or new allergies might spring up seemingly out of nowhere.
-The best way to attain allergy relief is to understand allergies as related to menopause, their causes, and finally, the treatment options available.
+Therefore, it's important to understand allergies in relation to menopause, their causes, and different the treatment options available.
 Continue reading to learn all about allergies during menopause.

 About Allergies

-Because there is such a wide array of allergies that different people have, the symptoms are vast as well.
+Because there is such a wide array of allergies different people can have, the symptoms vary as well.
 Allergy symptoms can range from mild to severe, and some allergies can cause multiple symptoms in an individual.
 An extremely severe allergic reaction is called anaphylaxis.
-Although anaphylaxis is rare, if not treated, it can cause very serious health concerns and even death.
+Although anaphylaxis is rare, if not treated, it can cause very serious health concerns or even death.
 Below are allergy symptoms, separated into mild, moderate, and severe.

 • Rash